tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 # PCB

 I have designed a PCB for this code, but there are some flaws in it, so I'm not ready to make it public just yet!
+If you are interested in buying a PCB, let me know.
+If there are enough orders, the price per board can be quite low.

 # Next Steps